 In all of our inpatient pharmacy service areas, we take advantage of technology to advance our safety initiatives.
 Access to all relevant patient information is provided through a hospital-wide computerized information system.
 In addition to having an electronic medical record (EMR), and Computerized Physician Order Entry (CPOE), we have implemented Bar Code Medication Administration (BCMA) and utilize the DoseEdge Pharmacy Workflow System in our sterile preparation and oral unit dose areas.

-Pharmacists participate as members of several key multidisciplinary teams, including these:
+Pharmacists participate as members of several key multidisciplinary teams, including:

 - Antimicrobial Stewardship